qwertie/home/misc/Atlas-Shrugged-summary.md

 ### Part 1, Chapter 7

 Dagny stands on the new Rio Norte Line as it is built.
 A bridge over a chasm has worn out and needs to be strengthened or replaced.
 She is surprised to find Hank Rearden there.
-He says she's wasting her money if she tries reinforcing the bridge, that her chief engineer is whong about the cost to replace the bridge, and that he can build it for 60% less.
+He says she's wasting her money if she tries reinforcing the bridge, that her chief engineer is wrong about the cost to replace the bridge, and that he can build it for 60% less.
 She asks how.
 He explains with a notebook sketch.
 She understands.

 > "Hank," she asked, "did you invent this in two days?"